burkero2/combine-notebook-and-colab/README.md

 # combine jupyter notebook and colab

+---

 * how to create a notebook?
 * how to run a notebook at colab?
+* Lesson dynamic: student needs only to save/push the notebook file

+---

+* Walkthru project and Milestone dynamic: student needs to push files from session to repo; and save notebook file
    * how to connect a colab session to the repo? (so you can push files and save notebook changes)
    * in reality we are providing a notebook template with the code for cloning/connecting, the student would copy and past this template and rename it
    * how to push a file from colab session to repo?
    * how to save a notebook at colab?

+ ---

 * see lesson format example
-   * for a lesson we wouldnt need to clone the repo and connect the session to the repo, since to save the notebook you just go to file -> save
-* see lesson content
-* see challenge section and discuss how to unit test
+* see challenge section
    * open notebook as raw file and look for "challenges" cell